egrinberg/Utest/README.md

 **Features**

 The tool finds all URLs in the file by using the following schemes:

--http://
+- http://

--https://
+- https://

 The tool checks all the links and prints the output as follow

--Status code 200 is printed in green
+- Status code 200 is printed in green

--Status code 400 or 404 is printed in red
+- Status code 400 or 404 is printed in red

--All other statuses are printed in grey
+- All other statuses are printed in grey